 Being passive is not our default mode as human beings.
-Otherwise, we would have been born as a slough or a panda bear (no offense to these lovely creatures).
+Otherwise, we would have been born as a sloth or a panda bear (no offense to these lovely creatures).
 It is in our nature to strive, to want, and to move in a direction of something we desire and deem valuable.

 Action may not always bring happiness, but there is no happiness without action.